 Ginger Port of J.O.
-Spice Company fame posted recently posted to Facebook, asking followers to tell their favorite ways of eating crab meat.
-I posted, "crab burritos."
+Spice Company fame recently posted to Facebook, asking followers to tell their favorite ways of eating crab meat.
+I posted, "crab burritos" or "chimichungas."
 Now don't get me wrong, simple steamed crabs and crab cakes are indeed my fav.
 The burrito concept actually came from my husband Jon, the owner/artist here.
-This man eats more crabs than I've seen anyone eat -- and often -- all season long!
+This man eats more crabs than I've seen anyone eat -- and often -- not just all season long, but all year long!
 To him, it's a crab celebration nearly every week!
 I guess that's why he likes drawing pictures of crabs!

 Anyway.... back to the burritos.
 I basically make crab cakes, wrap them in wonton sheets and deep fry them.
 Then, I serve them with a spicy cheese sauce, that resembles and can also be used as con queso cheese dip.

-For the crabcakes -- I grew up going to Lexington Market with my parents back in the 1960's.
-If we behaved, sometimes my dad would take us up to the very top of the Market, to Faidley's and we'd share a scrumptious crab cake.
+For the crab cakes -- I grew up taking a weekly trip to Lexington Market with my parents back in the 1960's.
+If we were well behaved while they shopped, sometimes my dad would take us up to the very top of the Market, to Faidley's and we'd share a scrumptious crab cake.
 I remember those days clear as a bell, and I've been hooked on crab ever since.

 1 pound lump crabmeat, picked over for shells

 1 cup crushed saltines (I use Italian seasoned breadcrumbs)

 1/2 cup mayonnaise

 1 tablespoon Worcestershire sauce

 Vegetable oil for deep-frying